 In order to determine whether an entry is significant, the Company considers both quantitative factors (the size and composition of the entry and the volume of the transactions recorded) and qualitative ones (uniformity and centralization of transactions, complexity and inherent risk).

-Operational, technological, financial, legal, reputational and environmental risks, etc., to the extent which they may affect the financial statements, are considered in the qualitative valuation.
+Operational, cybersecurity, financial, legal and regulatory, environmental risks, etc., to the extent which they may affect the financial statements, are considered in the qualitative evaluation.